 Šilutė is now regarded to be the unofficial capital of Lithuania Minor since the pro-Lithuanian Klaipėda Revolt captured it but not Tilsit/Tilžė in 1923.
 While the 1918 declaration calling for the unification of Lithuania Minor and Lithuania Major was signed in Tilsit the later 1923 act of actual unification was signed in Šilutė.

 Šilutė became a single entity only in 1910 with the unification of the four villages (Šilokarčema, Žibai, Verdainė and Cintijoniškės, or Heydekrug, Szibben, Werden and Cynthionischken if you prefer the Germanized names).
 As such the town has several centers.
 In the east the main street begins at the former market square of Šilokarčema, still an extensive rectangular open area surrounded by pre-war buildings.
-1911 yellow truss bridge over the Šyša river and the late 18th century Šiultė manor are nearby.
+1911 yellow truss bridge over the Šyša river and the late 18th-century Šiultė manor are nearby.

 Main Lietuvininkų street goes eastwards, connecting Šilokarčema main square to the main square of Žibai.
-Laid in the 19th century the throughfare still reminds of those days.
-Large 3-floored detached art nuoveau buildings are partly hidden by its linden and chestnut trees.
-Among these buildings stands the Lutheran church dedicated to Martin Luther, completed in 1926, known for its interior murals depicting 104 famous historical personalities, among them Biblical figures Noah and Moses, Šilutė's local luminaries H. Scheu and T. Eicke, Roman Emperors Justinian and Constantine, founders of the reformation M. Luther and J. Calvin, and seccular people such as S. Kierkegard and Dante Alighieri.
+Laid in the 19th century the thoroughfare still reminds of those days.
+Large 3-floored detached art nouveau buildings are partly hidden by its linden and chestnut trees.
+Among these buildings stands the Lutheran church dedicated to Martin Luther, completed in 1926, known for its interior murals depicting 104 famous historical personalities, among them Biblical figures Noah and Moses, Šilutė's local luminaries H. Scheu and T. Eicke, Roman Emperors Justinian and Constantine, founders of the reformation M. Luther and J. Calvin, and secular people such as S. Kierkegard and Dante Alighieri.
 Unfortunately the church is closed outside of mass.

-Beside the railroad, south of the main street, stands a red-birck Holy Cross Roman Catholic church (1854).
+Beside the railroad, south of the main street, stands a red-brick Holy Cross Roman Catholic church (1854).
 Built in a romantic style more typical to Lutheran architecture of the area it is much smaller than its local Lutheran counterpart.
 This indicates the relative size of the two communities in the pre-WW2 era.
-Like the rest of Lithuania Minor Šilutė used to be overwhelmingly Lutheran, both Lithuanians and Germans adhering to that faith.
+Like the rest of Lithuania, Minor Šilutė used to be overwhelmingly Lutheran, both Lithuanians and Germans adhering to that faith.